-Please note that the last day for the Department of Public Instruction to accept personal checks is Aug 12, 2014 for the Fall.
+Please note that the last day for the Department of Public Instruction to accept personal checks is June 6, 2014 for Summer and Aug 12, 2014 for the Fall.
 Any enrollments that are not paid for by this date will be dropped.

 Within two (2) business days, you will receive the Getting Started and Orientation website links to complete the enrollment process.
 Once funds are received, students will be enrolled in their course.
 NCVPS will email the parent of the home-schooled student or the E-Learning Advisor (ELA) of the private school student the expectations, communication processes such as progress reports, and other important course information needed.

 Students may drop a course and receive a refund (not including the non-refundable $100 registration fee) prior to the 10th day of the course designated on the NCVPS Calendar.
 Those specific dates are June 27, 2014 for Summer and September 9.
 2014 for Fall .
 Drops after the 10th day are not eligible for a refund.

 For any further questions regarding the non-public registration process, please contact James Bell, email@example.com.